-The transfers contemplated by the subsidiary under the Transfer of Business Agreement (TOBA) with BOV Asset Management Ltd and Bank of Valletta p.l.c. signed on 6 February 2020 remained in the course of completion subsequent to balance sheet date.
-The directors now expect the transfers to be completed by March 2021.
+The transfer of the portfolio of funds held by the subsidiary, Growth Investments Limited, to Bank of Valletta p.l.c. as contemplated under the Transfer of Business Agreement (TOBA) with BOV Asset Management Ltd and Bank of Valletta p.l.c. signed on 6th February 2020 was finalised subsequent to the balance sheet date.